 \subsubsection{Applications of Conventional QC for Channel Assignment}

 \

 \textbf{QC in a single-cell system}:

-The application of QAOA was discussed to solve the problem of maximum likelihood detection of binary symbols transmitted over MIMO channel \cite{done-second-chengyu-15-half-ok}.
-The maximum likelihood detection problem is NP-hard and difficult to solve using classical computers.
-The study utilized QAOA to encode maximum likelihood detection into a level-p QAOA circuit, which was solved using classical optimizers.
-The work provided an overview of QAOA and their applications in solving various problems.
+The application of QAOA is discussed to solve the problem of maximum likelihood detection of binary symbols transmitted over MIMO channels \cite{done-second-chengyu-15-half-ok}.
+The maximum likelihood detection problem is NP-hard and difficult to solve by classical computers.
+The study utilizes QAOA to encode maximum likelihood detection into a level-p QAOA circuit, which is solved by classical optimizers.
+The work provides an overview of QAOA and their applications in solving various problems.

-D2D communications with $N$ transmitter-receiver pairs in a single-cell system was discussed in \cite{done-third-zhongrunhu-13-ok}.
-The authors highlighted the challenge of mutual interference between D2D and nearby cellular communication and the need to reduce the interference through resource allocation including subchannel assignment and power allocation.
-They formulated the problem as a capacitated Max k-Cut and applied QA.
-Specifically, sub-channels were assigned to disjoint transmitter groupings, and the issue was formulated as a QUBO problem.
-The algorithm was implemented in a quantum computer.
-Though the paper considered a simple scenario of subchannel allocation, it provided guidelines to apply optimization techniques of QC to solve similar problems.
-Applying another QC algorithm QGA for cognitive radio spectrum allocation, illustrated in Fig. \ref{figure-cell-communications}, in a single-cell network was discussed in \cite{done-third-yangdongling-12-ok}.
-Specifically, the work proposed a mapping process between the channel assignment matrix and the chromosome of the algorithms to decrease the search space.
-Thought it highlighted the importance of dynamic spectrum access in order to improve spectrum utilization in the validation results, there is no consideration in the problem formulation and analysis.
+Device to device (D2D) communications with $N$ transmitter-receiver pairs in a single-cell system are discussed in \cite{done-third-zhongrunhu-13-ok}.
+The authors highlight the challenge of mutual interference between D2D and nearby cellular communication and the need to reduce the interference through resource allocation including sub-channel assignment and power allocation.
+They formulate the problem as a capacitated max k-cut and applied quantum annealing (QA).
+Specifically, sub-channels are assigned to disjoint transmitter groupings, and the issue is formulated as a QUBO problem.
+The algorithm is implemented in a quantum computer.
+Though the paper considers a simple scenario of sub-channel allocation, it provides guidelines to apply optimization techniques of QC to solve similar problems.
+Applying another QC algorithm QGA for cognitive radio spectrum allocation, illustrated in Fig. \ref{figure-cell-communications}, in a single-cell network is discussed in \cite{done-third-yangdongling-12-ok}.
+Specifically, the work proposes a mapping process between the channel assignment matrix and the chromosome of the algorithms to decrease the search space.
+Thought it highlights the importance of dynamic spectrum access in order to improve spectrum utilization in the validation results, there is no consideration in the problem formulation and analysis.